So, you want to write and self-publish a nonfiction book? Fantastic – you’re in the right place!

 Step 1: Research Your Book Topic

 Research is essential.
-This is something that many authors fail to do.
+This is something many authors fail to do.
 I know authors frequently skip this step, because I’ve done it myself.

 For my fourth book, I was in a hurry to write and publish it.
 I thought I knew what people wanted and didn’t research the market.
 That turned out to be my weakest book launch.
 I barely managed 1000 downloads (though it still became a #1 bestseller in its category – which shows the power of my launch system).